LLC vs Sole Proprietor for Freelancers

 Bottom line

 For most year-1 freelancers, sole proprietor is fine.
 Once you have meaningful income, savings, or risk exposure, form an LLC for liability protection.
-The LLC doesn't save federal taxes by itself — but it's cheap insurance and the foundation for an S-corp election later.
+Form it in your home state (not Delaware), get an EIN, and keep using Schedule C federally.
+The LLC doesn't save federal taxes by itself — but it's cheap insurance and the foundation for an S-corp election later when income justifies it.